chaarlie/opcalc/README.md

 1) To run please make sure to have `docker`, `maven` and `Java` installed, since the **target** has to be generated.

 1) In the root of the `backend` directory run `mvn install` or use and IDE such as IntelliJ to build the backend.
+Also modify the `application.yaml `file with the database configuration and server port

-1) Modify the .env.example with the appropriate environment variables
+1) Modify the .env.example with the appropriate server port

+1) modify `docker-compose.yaml` with the server port

 1) Execute the `docker-compose up` command